ethyca/fidesops/README.md

 }
 ```

+### Step Four: Create an Erasure Policy

-4. Now you'll create another Policy, `example-erasure-policy`, that describes how to `erase` data with the same category, by replacing values with null.
+Now you'll create another Policy, `example-erasure-policy`, that describes how to `erase` data with the same category, by replacing values with null.

+### Step Five: Issue a Privacy Request to erase data and verify

-5. The last step is to issue a Privacy Request using `example-erasure-policy` to remove identifiable user-provided data related to "jane@example.com".
+The last step is to issue a Privacy Request using `example-erasure-policy` to remove identifiable user-provided data

-- We'll re-run step #3 again to see what data is remaining for data category `user.provided.identifiable`:
+related to "jane@example.com".
+Then we'll re-run step #3 again to see what data is remaining for data category `user.provided.identifiable`:

 ```json
 {}